Warning in file(filename, "r", encoding = encoding): URL

 Good job!
 You’ve wrangled who

-into a tidy, polished data set that is ready to be explored, modelled, and analyzed.
+set that is ready to be explored, modelled, and analyzed.

-The difference between the initial and final versions of who
+The difference between the initial and final versions of

-is drastic, but each step in our pipe imposed a small, logical change.
-This is by design.
+is drastic, but each step in our pipe imposed a small,

 The tidyverse contains a vocabulary of functions that each do one simple thing, but can be combined to do more sophisticated tasks.
 In this way, the tidyverse is like a written language, it is made up of words (functions) that can be combined into sentences that have a sophisticated meaning (pipes).